-- DoD ID Card (Military, Civilian, Contractor assigned to installation, Reservist/National Guard on active-duty orders) to verify eligibility. - Parent(s)/Guardian's home and work information (including addresses, home and work phone numbers, unit, organization, business names, and e-mail addresses) - Sponsor's and spouse's proof of income (i.e., LES, pay stubs, W-2, Schedule C).
+- DoD ID Card (Military, Civilian, Contractor assigned to installation, Reservist/National Guard on active duty orders) to verify eligibility. - Parent(s)/Guardian's home and work information (including addresses, home and work phone numbers, unit, organization, business names, and e-mail addresses) - Sponsor's and spouse's proof of income (i.e. LES, pay stubs, W-2, Schedule C).
 A letter from the employer is required if parent has not worked one full month.
-Proof of income is required when enrolling in regularly scheduled CDC, FCC, SAC or MST before school or camp programs.
-Patrons failing to provide the required information will delay the processing and approval of childcare services and could result in denial of childcare services. - Complete immunization records for all children 5th grade and younger & homeschooled children - Local emergency & child release designees (minimum of two emergency contacts are required to include name and home and/or cell phone numbers) - Copy of Family Care Plan Short-Term Release Designees from DA Form 5305-R (required for single and dual military families)
+If no proof of income is provided, the household will be placed in the highest fee category, until paystubs are received or a letter from the employer is provided. - Complete immunization records for all children 5th grade and younger. - Local emergency & child release designees (minimum of two emergency contacts are required to include name and home and/or cell phone numbers)

+Copy of Family Care Plan Short-Term Release Designees from DA Form 5305-R (required for single and dual military families)